LooksRare/sdk-v2/guides/createMakerBid.md

 // Approve spending of the currency used for bidding if (!isCurrencyApproved) {
-  // Send approval transaction on-chain const tx = await lr.approveErc20(lr.addresses.WETH);
+  const tx = await lr.approveErc20(lr.addresses.WETH);

-  // Wait for the transaction to be processed await tx.wait();
+  await tx.wait();
 }